essykings/python-datetime/README.md

 ```

 The result for the code above is 2019-10-18 18:41:16.421462+00:00 even though my local time is 2019-10-18 21:41:16.421650+00:00 i.e 9PM.
-When reading the dates back for display to the user, apply the user’s local timezone using the localize method, as shown below.
+When reading the dates back for display to the user, apply the user''s local timezone using the localize method, as shown below.

 ```python